 On the other side of the Vistula River the former Jewish quarter Kazimierz functioned as the setting of Steven Spielberg’s ‘Schindler’s List’.
 This is the place in Poland where you can feel the revival of Jewish culture in Poland.

-West from Cracow near the city of Oswięcim the former Concentration and Extermination Camp Auschwitz-Birkenau is located.
+West of Cracow near the city of Oświęcim the former Concentration and Extermination Camp Auschwitz-Birkenau is located.
 This complex was the largest of all the Nazi death camps across Europe.
 A museum helps future generations to understand the cruelty committed within its fences.

 On the outskirts of the city of Cracow, the 13th century royal salt mines of Wieliczka and Bochnia (40 km eastwards) are interesting examples of technical monuments.
 These Polish mines are the oldest of this type in Europe.
-Both are open to the public, there are expositions about the mining history, underground chapels and several art galleries.
-You can even stay here for health treatments (subterranotherapy), because of the unique micro-climate without pollution and allergens in the air.
+Both are open to the public.
+There are expositions about the mining history, underground chapels and several art galleries.
+You can even stay here for health treatments (subterranotherapy), due to the unique micro-climate without pollution and allergens in the air.